OWASP/ASVS/README.md

 The standard provides a basis for designing, building, and testing technical application security controls, including architectural concerns, secure development lifecycle, threat modelling, agile security including continuous integration / deployment, serverless, and configuration concerns.

+We gratefully recognise the organizations who have supported the project either through significant time provision or financially on our "[Supporters](SUPPORTERS.md)" page!

 **Please [log issues](https://github.com/OWASP/ASVS/issues) if you find any bugs or if you have ideas.
 We may subsequently ask you to [open a pull request](https://github.com/OWASP/ASVS/pulls) based on the discussion in the issue.
 We are also actively looking for [translations of the 4.n branch](CONTRIBUTING.md#translations).**

 ## Latest Stable Version - 4.0.3